Fujifilm GFX 50S vs Leica TL

 It is notable that the GFX 50S has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm GFX 50S and the Leica TL?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm GFX 50S: